ricky-bruner/Pantry-Perfect-Midstone/README.md

 ![Pantry Demo](https://github.com/ricky-bruner/Pantry-Perfect-Midstone/blob/master/readmegifs/pantry-search-convert.gif?raw=true)

 On the recipes side, you may add a recipe and the ingredients that you track for it.
 Recipes can be "favorited" or "unfavorited" by clicking the heart icon next to the title.
 Details can be viewed and hidden as well.
-When the *cook?* icon is clicked, a popup will appear giving you a view of that the recipe calls for vs what if currently "in stock" in the pantry.
+When the ***cook?*** icon is clicked, a popup will appear giving you a view of what the recipe calls for vs what is currently "in stock" in the pantry.
 Green means you have more than enough to cook the meal, blue means you have exactly enough, and red means you are short and need to shop.
-You may select the ingredients that youd like to buy with the slider next to it, and select *Add to Grocery List* below to build a grocery list.
+You may select the ingredients that youd like to buy with the slider next to it, and select ***Add to Grocery List*** below to build a grocery list.

 ![Recipes Demo](https://github.com/ricky-bruner/Pantry-Perfect-Midstone/blob/master/readmegifs/recipe-features.gif?raw=true)